kakoiihito/Shift/README.md

   * Basic Transmission Model
   * Linear/Exponentional Suspension Model
   * Antiroll Bar Model
+  * Anti Lock Brake Simulation
+  * Traction Control Simulation
   * Ackermman Steering Model
-  * 240 Hz
+  * 240 Hz Based Project

   ### Overview

 Shift is a vehicle  simulator made in the Godot 4.6 engine attempting to offer top level physics.
-Made by a broke highschool student interested in motorsports, This projects aims to understand them at a deeper level.
-Shift was made as an alternative to motorsports simulators open to anyone to improve, work on, use for projects, or personal use.
+Made by a broke highschool student interested in motorsports, This projects aims to understand vehicles at a deeper level.
+G-Shift was made as an alternative to motorsports simulators open to anyone to improve, work on, use for projects, or personal use.

   ### Usage